eeverman/junit-extension-examples/TheProblem.md

 }
 ```

+Notes:
-Note:  Good to add the detail that its not possible to know if beforeEach is annotated on the method or class.
+- Good to add the detail that its not possible to know if beforeEach is annotated on the method or class.
+- Including a concept of distance would be helpful to differentiate ambiguous applications

 The problems:
 - The primary AnnotationSupport.findAnnotation method doesn't find inherited or nested annotation.
 - The EXPERIMENTAL findAnnotation method can find nested annotations, but not inherited.
 - None of the methods tell you what class the annotation is on
 - Its impossible to tell if an extension was registered by an annotation on a method or class.
 But perhaps it doesn't matter, since you can search the method first.